 The U.S. Government’s Office of Personnel Management (OPM) found the following management capabilities that support inclusion based on the annual government employee survey:

 - Create a cooperative environment

 How is Inclusion Competence Assessed?

 HCI is comprehensive in that it measures beyond awareness of and attitude towards cultural diversity.
-In addition, the Personal Experience section and the 360° feedback format control for the tendency to provide favorable self-appraisals in order to be viewed as liberal-minded.
+In addition, the Personal Experience section and the 360° feedback format control for the tendency to provide favorable self-appraisals to be viewed as liberal-minded.

 Can Inclusion Competence Be Taught?

 The Diversity Executive Academy (DELA) Inclusion & Belonging Manager Competence Course is based on decades of cultural diversity management training and new content driven by the OPM data.
 The training combines encouraging and promoting cultural diversity, fostering healthy staff teamwork, and identifying and removing barriers to inclusion.
-Managers learn from each other, through exercises, and opportunities for continuous learning with the group post-training to increase learning transfer.
+Managers learn from each other through exercises and opportunities for continuous learning with the group post-training to increase learning transfer.